goto-bus-stop/babel-plugin-yo-yoify/README.md

 ## Options

- - `appendChildModule` - Import path to a module that contains a function that appends different types of children to an element.
-By default, the function included with [yo-yoify][] is used.
-Signature: `appendChild(el, array)`, where the `array` can contain any JavaScript value.
  - `useImport` - Set to true to use `import` statements for injected modules.
    By default, `require` is used.
 Enable this if you're using Rollup.